-Due to the yardage the special "feel" of kilt is maintained.
+Due to the yardage, the special "feel" of the kilt is maintained.

-Most people, at least outside of a Scottish context, shall probably consider it a kilt.
-And if not, then just kind of skirt which any man can wear.
+Most people, at least outside of a Scottish context, will probably consider it a kilt.
+And if not, then just a kind of skirt which any man can wear.

 It has been tailored by a talented, now retired, German kiltmaker, Syriel.